 Applicants must be graduating in six or fewer years and in the current semester (Spring 2025).
 All materials are due in one complete application via the official submission form no later than Fri.
 Feb.
 14, 2025 at 11:59 p.m.
 Late or incomplete submissions will not be considered.

 Join the College of Science and Mathematics for our Registered Student Organization Fair!
-This is a great opportunity to meet some CSM-related student organizations in our SL atrium.
+This is a great opportunity to meet some of the in our SL atrium.

 Speaker: Becca Cozad, Southwestern Program Coordinator @ Amphibian and Reptile Conservancy